asterix314/english/ielts/cam20-4.typ

 === Task 2
 Many aspects of the way people dress today are influenced by global fashion trends.
 How has global fashion become such a strong influence on people's lives?
 Do you think this is a positive or negative development?]

-#作文(words: 320, timing: 50)[What are you wearing today?
+#作文(words: 320, timing: 50, date: "2025-12-16")[What are you wearing today?
 Chances are, no matter where you come from, you are wearing in a style that's readily recognizalbe and more or less just like everybody else: a suit and tie, or jeans and shirt, a hoodied outfit, or perhaps carrying a Gucci handbag and a pair of chic sunglasses to match: all dress codes molded by global fashion trends.
 It's amazing, isn't it, that a world of people so diverse in culture and tradtitions and indeed historical dressing designs, should in the end converge to really only one style in their choice of clothing: the style of consumerism.

 That's it.
 Consumersim is the reason why a Chinese, an Indian, or a Turk are all dressed like an urban yappie in San Fransisco.
 Nobody can really escape, because the power of consumerism is all too great.
 You can wear the Chinese traditional garment when you feel like it, with its long sleeves and ornate headdress, while taking a measured walk in an ancient temple, posing for pictures.
 But try going to work with that -- more than a few eyebrows will be raised, to say the least.
 As the global population are united under capitalism and consumerism is king, there is little doubt that people should dress accordingly.